 Official Note: This rule authorizes a magisterial district court to transfer a case to another court within the Commonwealth when the magisterial district court does not have jurisdiction over the subject matter of the action.
-The subject matter jurisdiction of the magisterial district courts is governed by Section 1515 of the Judicial Code, 42 Pa.C.S. § 1515.
-In contrast, venue refers to the geographical limitations on a court's authority to hear a case that it otherwise has jurisdiction over.
-See Rule 302 regarding venue.
+The jurisdictional scope of the magisterial district courts is governed by Section 1515 of the Judicial Code, 42 Pa.C.S. § 1515.

 Rule 302.2 is derived in part from Section 5103(a) of the Judicial Code, 42 Pa.C.S. § 5103(a).
 "If an appeal or other matter is taken to or brought in a court or magisterial district of the Commonwealth which does not have jurisdiction of the appeal or other matter, the court or magisterial district judge shall not quash such appeal or dismiss the matter, but shall transfer the record thereof to the proper tribunal of this Commonwealth, where the appeal or other matter shall be treated as if originally filed in the transferee tribunal on the date when the appeal or other matter was first filed in a court or magisterial district of this Commonwealth."
 42 Pa.C.S. § 5103(a).
 Rule 302.2 is also derived in part from Pa.R.C.P.
-No. 213(f) (authorizing transfer of actions for lack of subject matter jurisdiction).
+No. 213(f)(authorizing transfer of actions for lack of subject matter jurisdiction).